bds310/bds310.github.io/syllabus24.md

 ### Attribution

 Some of this course builds upon already established curricula for teaching data science and Python programming.
-In particular, I have consulted materials developed by [The Carpentries](https://carpentries.org/), a nonprofit foundation where I serve as an instructor as well as materials from the [Data 8: Foundations of Data Science](http://data8.org/) and [Data 100: Principles and Techniques of Data Science](https://ds100.org/) at University of California, Berkeley
+In particular, I have relied on materials developed by [The Carpentries](https://carpentries.org/), a nonprofit foundation where I serve as an instructor.
+Furthermore, I have consulted and used some materials from the [Data 8: Foundations of Data Science](http://data8.org/) and [Data 100: Principles and Techniques of Data Science](https://ds100.org/) at University of California, Berkeley